2020 Eurovision Song Contest 2021 2022 →

 The Eurovision Song Contest 2021 is set to be the 65th edition of the Eurovision Song Contest.
-The contest will be held in Rotterdam, the Netherlands, following the country’s victory at the 2019 contest in Tel Aviv, Israel with the song “Arcade”, performed by Duncan Laurence.
-The Netherlands was due to host the 2020 contest, before it was cancelled due to the COVID-19 pandemic in Europe.
-It will be the fifth time that The Netherlands hosts the contest, the last time having been the 1980 contest.
+The contest will be held in Rotterdam, the Netherlands, following Duncan Laurence’s win at the 2019 contest in Tel Aviv, Israel with the song “Arcade”.
+The Netherlands was due to host the 2020 contest, before it was cancelled due to the COVID-19 pandemic.
+It will be the fifth time that the Netherlands hosts the contest, the last time having been the 1980 contest.

 L’Eurovision Song Contest 2021 sarà la 65ª edizione dell’annuale concorso canoro e si terrà presso l’Ahoy Rotterdam a Rotterdam, nei Paesi Bassi, il 18, 20 e 22 maggio 2021.